gsjung0419/PolyGraphene/README.md

 D. There are some redundant files in the src.
 The main stuff is in “main.cpp” and “grain.cpp”

-E. The example is for 6nm randomly distributed grains. rg6i.pdb is the initial geometry before refinement rg6e.pdb is the final geometry after refinement
+E. The example is for 6nm randomly distributed grains. rg6i.pdb is the initial geometry before refinement. rg6e.pdb is the final geometry after refinement.

 The code was not designed for the public use. (minimum comments without checking errors)